10 Best Things To Do In Mijas Pueblo, Spain

 Mijas Bullring

-Mijas Bullring is one more place right next to the Muralla Gardens.
+Mijas Bullring (es.
+Plaza de Toros de Mijas) is located right next to La Muralla Botanical Park.
 It was built on the former site of the castle, on the rock.
-Thanks to that its distinctive feature, compared to other bullrings, is that it’s oval, not round.
+Its most distinctive feature, compared to other bullrings in Spain, is that it’s oval, not round.
 Bullring construction was requested by a group of neighbors.
 Since its opening, it has seen many running of the bulls, but nowadays such events are no longer held there.

 Are you a chocolate lover?
 If yes you should pay a visit to Mayan Monkey – the world’s smallest chocolate factory.
 There you’ll be able to buy various delicious products made of chocolate and even take part in chocolate-making workshops where you’ll learn how to make chocolate.